SelecTree: Tree Detail

 Growth Rate: 24 to 36 Inches per Year.

-Leaves Ovate, Medium Green, Bronze, Purple or Red, Bronze or Purple, Deciduous.
+Leaves Ovate, Green, Red or Purple or Bronze, Deciduous.

 Flowers Showy.
 Fragrant White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).